rioastamal/spot-dev-machine/README.md

 }
 ```

 Save the file and run `terraform destroy`.
-Make sure you have backup your files first.
+Make sure you already backup your important files first.

 ### How do I switch to Administrator role?